Midnight God Sighting Reflections, Dec 24th– 25th

 2) I sat right behind another medical miracle in church today – a survivor of a rare heart surgery – only very few have had it done – his whole family was together for Christmas – pure, pure joy to see them all together!

 3) I sat near another miracle near me in the church service – a young man who survived a life-threatening infection just months earlier – such a scary time for his family.
 Today, the joy of seeing him – a miracle.

 4) Another miracle at the living nativity – I met a young man recovered from a terrible accident… a man on “Bonus time” as he puts it.

-I so appreciate the miracle of laughter and love – the bonding in families and our church family. we are truly blessed in how we feel so much a part of the family – especially this time of year we see so many friends.
+I so appreciate the miracle of laughter and love – the bonding in families and in our church families. we are truly blessed in how we feel so much a part of THE family – especially this time of year when we see so many friends.
 I even had real sit down conversations with some great friends over the last few days – that feels like a miracle – to pause and talk.
 I so appreciated the hugs – I must have had at least 25 tonight alone – plus the hugs from the whole week – I had hugs at work – hugs at church – hugs with friends – hugs at home.
 If a picture can speak a thousand words, then a hug – placed at the right time can speak a thousand pictures – that’s a million words.
-Hugs of hello – hugs of love – hugs of understanding – hugs of sorrow – hugs of good bye
+Hugs of hello – hugs of love – hugs of understanding – hugs of sorrow – hugs of good bye…